Arghyasree/multispecies-mic-transfer/docs/execution_map.md

 - Kleborate;
 - AMRFinderPlus;
 - external molecular resources;
-- historical intermediate assets that are not distributed.
+- historical intermediate files that are not distributed.

-The numbered scripts preserve the released audit trail, but they should not be interpreted as one uninterrupted raw-data-to-results command chain.
+The numbered scripts preserve the released workflow record, but they should not be interpreted as one uninterrupted raw-data-to-results command chain.

-Some historical scripts use intermediate manifests or candidate feature assets whose generating steps are not part of the public release.
+Some historical scripts use intermediate manifests or candidate feature files whose generating steps are not part of the public release.

-## Historical Audit Fields
+## Historical Metadata Fields

 Scripts `174` and `175` retain common-six fields from an earlier preregistration stage.

-These fields are kept as historical audit metadata.
-They are not the final evaluation panel.
+These fields are retained as historical metadata.
+They are not part of the final evaluation panel.

 The paper-facing evaluation reports: